 In 2021, it’s predicted that 300 billion+ emails will get sent every day.
 A proportion of those emails will be marketing messages sent to recipients who asked to receive them.
 Some of those recipients will then go on to buy something as a result of the email.

 Email marketing is big business and produces the best ROI for any online marketing channel.

-This post examines two of the more popular ones – ConvertKit and ActiveCampaign.
-We’ll take a look at their strengths and weaknesses to determine which one you should choose to manage your email campaigns.
+This post examines both ConvertKit and ActiveCampaign.
+We’ll look at their strengths and weaknesses to determine which one you should choose to manage your email campaigns.